 - Casserole - A casserole is a homesteader's saving grace.
 It's the perfect way to use up leftovers in the refrigerator and create something hearty, warm and delicious.
 My chicken and broccoli casserole is no exception.

-Storage & Meal Prep Tips
+Storage and Meal Prep Tips

 One of my favorite ways to meal prep at the beginning of the week is to cook a whole roast chicken to have for meals all week long.
 With only three of us at home most nights, a whole chicken will get us quite a few meals.
 If you have a larger family, consider roasting two or three chickens to get you through the week.

-- Refrigerator: Slice, dice or shred your chicken and store in an airtight container in the refrigerator for 4-5 days.
+- Refrigerator: Slice, dice, or shred your chicken and store in an airtight container in the refrigerator for 4-5 days.
 Use or freeze before the fifth day for the best freshness.

-- Freezer: Slice, dice or shred your chicken, or freeze in individual pieces (chicken breasts, legs and wings) in an airtight freezer-safe container for up to three months.
+- Freezer: Slice, dice, or shred your chicken, or freeze in individual pieces (chicken breasts, legs, and wings) in an airtight freezer-safe container for up to three months.
 To use, defrost overnight in the refrigerator and reheat or use as an ingredient in any of the recipes mentioned above.

 Oven Roasted Chicken Recipe